A Functional Medicine Guide To Supplements

 How to incorporate: Feed the probiotics you are trying to grow with prebiotic foods rich in fiber, especially garlic, asparagus, and onions.
 These foods help facilitate the growth of good gut bacteria.
 When choosing a probiotic, make sure to take on that includes strains of Lactobacillus and Bifidobacterium.
 These two specific strains have been shown (1) to reduce inflammation.
 I am also a fan of soil-based probiotics (SBO) to further support rich bacterial diversity.

-Your brain itself is comprised of about 60 percent fat, so depriving your body of fat can contribute to all kinds of unpleasant brain symptoms, from brain fog and fatigue to depression and anxiety.
+Your brain itself is about 60 percent fat, so depriving your body of fat can contribute to all kinds of unpleasant brain symptoms, from brain fog and fatigue to depression and anxiety.
 In other words, healthy fat is essential for optimal brain health.
 If you’re not getting enough healthy fats, specifically from wild-caught seafood, you might want to consider an omega-3 fish oil supplement.
 Omega fats can be found in plant sources such as flax, but it’s not easily used by our bodies because it must be converted into DHA or EPA, which is an inefficient process.
 Because of this, I suggest getting your omega fats from krill oil, or fish oil from salmon, cod liver, or sardines.
 This is a supplement you should take if fish isn’t a part of your regular diet.

 Dosage: 2250 mg EPA / 750 mg DHA per day.